gianfrancodemarco/site/content/posts/dumb-db-1.md

 Basically, our **simplified query operation** will take a dict of column names and values, and will return a list of rows that match the query.
 Only the equality operator is supported at this point.

 The query operation will need to:
-- find all of the rows that match the query
+- find all of the rows in the CSV file that match the query
-- for each row, keep only the latest row
+- for each logical row, keep only the latest row
 - if a row is marked as deleted, ignore all previous rows with the same id

 The strategy implemented is pretty simple: we create a dictionary of the rows that we have found, using the `id` as the key.